Berea-College-CSC-226/hw03-main/Answers/roland_hw03_questions.md

      here, describe how branching is useful:

 ```
-    Yes my file is still here.
-Branching is useful because it allows me to work on new features, experiments, or bug fixes without affecting the main codebase.
+    Yes my file is still here, branching is useful because it allows me to work on new features, experiments, or bug fixes without affecting the main codebase.
 I can make changes in a separate branch, and once everything works as expected, I can merge it back into the main branch.
 This keeps the project stable and helps manage different versions of the code.
 ```

 ---